7layerorg/DUO-MFA/README.md

 Duo MFA for pfSense OpenVPN with LDAP Proxy - Direct AD Integration (No NPS Required)

-Body:
-Comprehensive guide for implementing Duo MFA with LDAP Authproxy with pfSense OpenVPN using direct Active Directory integration - no NPS server needed!
-This simplifies the traditional Duo setup by eliminating the NPS middleware.

 Components Required:

     1. pfSense (192.168.0.100) - OpenVPN Server with RADIUS Authentication